 Where are you located?

 The Writing Center is located in Sage Hall, Room 100.
-It can also be found at https://bcc.mywconline.net for online tutoring.
+In addition, Online tutoring is also done at https://bcc.mywconline.net.

 Do I have to make an appointment to see a tutor?